garagehive/garagehive.github.io/docs/garagehive-jobsheet-taking-payment.md

 title: Taking a Payment and Posting a Jobsheet
 ---

+When a Jobsheet is completed, it should now be posted in order to update the relevant accounts in the system.
+To do so, you must understand how to take payment on a Jobsheet, update the Jobsheet lines, and then post the Jobsheet.

 ## In this article
 1. [Taking a payment in a Jobsheet](#taking-a-payment-in-a-jobsheet)